Isometric tensor network optimization for extensive Hamiltonians is free of barren plateaus: Discussion

-The absence of barren plateaus in the discussed isometric TNS does not depend on the choice of Riemannian gradients over Euclidean gradients.
-However, in our practical experience, the parametrization-free Riemannian optimization as described in Ref.~\cite{Miao2021_08} has better convergence properties and can mitigate some effects of spurious local minima observed for parametrized quantum circuits~\cite{You2021-139,Anschuetz2022-13,Liu2022_06}.
+The absence of barren plateaus in the discussed isometric TNS does not depend on whether one employs Riemannian gradients or Euclidean gradients.
+However, Riemannian gradients simplify the analytical analysis and, in our practical experience, the corresponding parametrization-free Riemannian optimization as described in Ref.~\cite{Miao2021_08} has better convergence properties, also mitigating some effects of spurious local stationary points observed for parametrized quantum circuits~\cite{You2021-139,Anschuetz2022-13,Liu2022_06}.
 Further research on this issues is needed.